Botvin LifeSkills Training Middle School Program

 Population:

-• Status — Participants were seventh grade junior high schools students.
+- Status — Participants were seventh grade junior high school students.

 Location/Institution: Suburban New York

-The purpose of this study is to determine the efficacy of Life Skills Training (LST) [now known as Botvin LifeSkills Training Middle School Program].
-Seven middle schools were randomly assigned to the following conditions: (1) LST Smoking Prevention Program utilizing an integrated weekly scheduling format; (2) LST Smoking Prevention Program utilizing an intensive minicourse scheduling format; and (3) control.
-Measures included the Teenager's Self Test: Cigarette Smoking Scale, the Assertion Inventory, and questionnaires for self-reported alcohol and marijuana use.
+The purpose of the study was to determine the efficacy of Life Skills Training (LST) [now known as Botvin LifeSkills Training Middle School Program].
+Participant schools were randomly assigned to one of the following conditions: (1) LST Smoking Prevention Program utilizing an integrated weekly scheduling format; (2) LST Smoking Prevention Program utilizing an intensive minicourse scheduling format; or (3) non-treatment control.
+Measures utilized include the Teenager's Self Test: Cigarette Smoking Scale, the Assertion Inventory, and questionnaires for self-reported alcohol and marijuana use.
 Saliva samples were also collected using a variant of the "bogus pipeline" procedure.
-Results indicated that LST was significantly more effective than the control group in preventing cigarette smoking in seventh graders.
-Limitations include limited follow-up, inability to determine the extent to which component of the program was most effective in smoking prevention, and the use of self-report measures of behavior change.
+Results indicate that LST was significantly more effective than the control group in preventing cigarette smoking in seventh graders.
+Limitations include limited follow-up, inability to determine which component of the program was most effective in smoking prevention, and the use of self-report measures of behavior change.

 Length of controlled postintervention follow-up: 1 year.